togihon/TToast/README.md

 # TToast
 This is a simple javascript library to create a toast in a web.
+Still under development but you can use it now.

 # How To Use
 1. Download js and css files.
 Place them to your project.